-This guide explains how to export data from Insider One to Databricks using Amazon S3 as the intermediary data lake.
-This method leverages Insider One’s native Amazon S3 export capability and Databricks’ ability to ingest data directly from S3 buckets.
+This guide explains how to export data from Insider One to Databricks using cloud object storage as the intermediary data layer.

-Insider One exports event or user data to a customer-owned Amazon S3 bucket.
+Insider One exports event or user data to a customer-owned cloud storage bucket (Amazon S3 or Google Cloud Storage).

-Databricks reads data from Amazon S3 using customer-configured ingestion pipelines.
+Databricks reads data from that bucket using customer-configured ingestion pipelines.

 Data is processed, transformed, or queried in Databricks according to customer needs.